 Getting Your Message Out on LinkedIn

 LinkedIn has changed and it will continue to change until it’s another Facebook, where you have to pay to get any sort of leverage.
 But we’re not there yet.
 Focus on creating content that is valuable to your target audience and use it to grow your engagement, followers and – most importantly – your business.
+If you find that you're needing a boost, consider using LinkedIn Ads to support your organic efforts.

 But remember that LinkedIn is only one channel in your marketing strategy.
 It shouldn’t be your primary focus – no social media network should be – because it's always changing and you can’t predict how well it will work for you down the road.
 The bulk of your time and resources should still go into your owned channels, like your blog, email list or podcasts.
 They’ll only change if you decide to change them.